top of page

 Prof. David Konstan (New York/U.S.A.)

-Emeritus Professor at the University of New York
+Professor of Classics at the University of New York

 Anger, Revenge, and Community: The Importance of Respect